DEL-W vs GUJ-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Women's Premier League 2024, Match 20

 M Lanning (DEL-W)

 M Lanning and S Verma are the two best batter picks for the Dream11 team.
-Both the top-order batters played exceptionally well in the last match.
-L Wolvaardt is also a good pick for today's Dream11 fantasy team.
+Both the top order batters played exceptionally well in the last match.
+S Mandhana is also a good pick for today's Dream11 fantasy team.

 All-rounders